tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 **The answer is that categorization is an expert skill**.

-You need to be able to comprehend an entire system to be able to categorize things effectively{% include tufte-sn.html id="experts" content="It seems there's a fair amount of academic research that backs this up and I found these great quotes: <br><br><em>'Experts notice features and meaningful patterns of information that are not noticed by novices.'</em> <br><br>and <br><br><em>'Experts’ knowledge cannot be reduced to sets of isolated facts or propositions but, instead, reflects contexts of applicability: that is, the knowledge is 'conditionalized' on a set of circumstances.'</em><br><br> Both of these from <a href='https://www.nap.edu/read/9853/chapter/5'>How People Learn - Chapter: 2 How Experts Differ from Novices</a>" %}.
+You need to be able to comprehend an entire system to be able to categorize things effectively[experts].

+[^experts]: It seems there's a fair amount of academic research that backs this up and I found these great quotes: *'Experts notice features and meaningful patterns of information that are not noticed by novices.'* and *'Experts’ knowledge cannot be reduced to sets of isolated facts or propositions but, instead, reflects contexts of applicability: that is, the knowledge is 'conditionalized' on a set of circumstances.'* Both of these from [How People Learn - Chapter: 2 How Experts Differ from Novices](https://www.nap.edu/read/9853/chapter/5)

 **A categorization in turn can embed and scale your expertise across an organization**.